rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M19_Implement_Security_and_Compliance_in_an_Azure_DevOps_pipeline.md

 In this task, you will use Azure DevOps Demo Generator to generate a new project based on the [WhiteSource-Bolt template](https://azuredevopsdemogenerator.azurewebsites.net/?name=WhiteSource-Bolt&templateid=77362)

-1. In a new tab of Edge browser navigate to [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net).
+1. In a new tab of Edge browser navigate to https://azuredevopsdemogenerator.azurewebsites.net.
 This utility site will automate the process of creating a new Azure DevOps project within your account that is prepopulated with content (work items, repos, etc.) required for the lab.

     > **Note**: For more information on the site, see https://docs.microsoft.com/en-us/azure/devops/demo-gen.